Last Updated 8/31/2023

 Issue: Today’s economy runs on data, and the insurance industry is no exception.
 Increasing technology and computer processing capabilities, combined with the availability of unprecedented amounts of digital consumer information, has led to the extensive use of consumer data by a variety of commercial, financial and technology companies.
 That, coupled with action in the European Union (EU) and pressure on Congress to pass national data privacy legislation, raises concerns of preemption of state efforts and solutions that may not be appropriate for the insurance industry.
 State insurance regulators continue to raise questions about the benefits and harms arising from the innovative use of technology and consumer data in the insurance sector.
 They are also tracking the impact big data and automated, algorithm-based decision-making such as artificial intelligence (AI) including machine learning (ML) will have on the existing regulatory framework.

-Data Privacy: Data privacy refers to the amount of control consumers have over their personal data.
+Background: Data privacy refers to the amount of control consumers have over their personal data.
 There is now an incredible amount of data collected on individuals via smart phones, internet browsers and other digitally connected services including smart home devices.
 The EU’s General Data Protection Regulation (GDPR) came into effect in 2018 and requires companies to allow consumers to “opt in” to the collection and use of personal data.
 In January 2020, the California Consumer Privacy Act (CCPA) went into effect.
 This requires for-profit companies operating in California to provide consumers with transparency and control of their personal data.
-Colorado, Hawaii, Louisiana, Illinois, Maine, Nevada, North Dakota, Texas, and Virginia also recently enacted data privacy laws, and many other states are considering similar legislation.
+Many states have recently enacted data privacy laws, and other states are actively considering similar legislation.

-The NAIC currently has two model laws that deal with consumer data privacy:
+The NAIC currently has a few model laws that deal with consumer data privacy:

 - The NAIC Insurance Information and Privacy Protection Model Act (#670).